ttan0408/Mission-to-Mars/README.md

  ## 3 Add Bootstrap 3 Components
   Robin really impress with the web-app ,but she like to make it more stand out.
 To deliver this request we have to use the Bootstrap 3 components.
 We modified the index.html     so that the title "Mars Hemisphere" stand out with the format using jumbotron and h1.
 We also make the image display using thumpnail format with mixed: mobile and desktop of   col-md-3.
+The result for this are shown below :

+  Github link is shown below :